vmware-tanzu/velero/docs/restic.md

     This annotation can also be provided in a pod template spec if you use a controller to manage your pods.

-1. Take an Velero backup:
+1. Take a Velero backup:

     ```bash
     velero backup create NAME OPTIONS...